-Associate Professor; Director of Student Recruitment and Admissions, Schools of Law and Social Sciences and Arts and Creative Industries
+Associate Professor, Director of Student Recruitment and Admissions, School of Law and Social Sciences

 Telephone:020 7815 5713

 Louise Andronicou, BA MA SFHEA Solicitor, joined London South Bank University (LSBU) in 1991, having previously worked as a solicitor in a city practice.

 She is a Senior Fellow of the Higher Education Academy, and a specialist in Land Law, which she teaches to both undergraduate and postgraduate students at LSBU.
 She has also been a consultant and tutor on the Land Registry Qualification, delivered by The College of Law to Land Registry employees from 2002 to 2012.

 Louise is widely known and consulted for her innovative, widening participation approach to student recruitment, admissions and qualifications reform, all of which have been of interest to academic media.

 Louise works very closely with colleges and schools, devising and implementing innovative, award-winning academic projects to encourage young and mature people to aspire to Higher Education.
 Such projects have included delivery of Level 4 modules in schools/colleges and a ‘Learning to Learn’ project to equip Level 3 students with the skills required of Higher Education.
 Her latest initiative has been to provide an Extended Project Support Programme at LSBU to Access students from partner colleges, supporting them with their work on their Extended Project (a compulsory double module on Access courses).
 She has become an authority on progression agreements and has set these up with schools, colleges and entire boroughs.